 An upbeat song can leave you feeling on top of the world while a sad one can send you into a downward spiral but that’s not all.

-A 2011 study looked at whether or not music could affect the way you perceive your environment subjects were asked to identify happy and sad faces while different songs played turns out people struggle to recognize happy faces during sad songs and vice versa.
+A 2011 study looked at whether or not music could affect the way you perceive your environment subjects were asked to identify happy and sad faces whereas completely different songs contend seems individuals struggle to acknowledge happy faces throughout unhappy songs and contrariwise.

 The music was making them see things that weren’t there it created something called a perceptual expectation.

-When you hear one thing through your ears your brain will expect to see something similar through your eyes.
+When you hear a thing through your ears your brain can expect to examine one thing similar through your eyes.